yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 {{< imgs
     "./aoc.png| Where are my glasses?
 (Hyrule Warriors: Age of Calamity - Demo Version)"
   >}}

+&nbsp;

-I personally want to thank [Lioncache.](https://github.com/lioncash) He's not mentioned much in the progress reports due to the technical nature of the changes and fixes, but he is without a doubt one of the top contributors to the project.
+We personally want to thank [Lioncache.](https://github.com/lioncash) He's not mentioned much in the progress reports due to the technical nature of his work, but he is without a doubt one of the top contributors to the project.
 Thank you Lion, for the patience you have, and the huge help you give us.

 ## Future changes

-There are some important core fixes in the works, NVDEC has more plans in its way, and there is now a roadmap of what will follow the Texture Cache Rewrite once its done, but we will tell you more about that later.
+There are some important core fixes incoming, `Local Wireless` emulation continues to progress well, `NVDEC` has more plans in its way, and there is now a roadmap of what will follow the `Texture Cache Rewrite` once it's finished, but we will tell you more about that later.

 As an early gift, here's a preview of the Texture Cache Rewrite's progress: